I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 - Using accurate forecast information that reflects the actual demand

 Over-processing is putting more time and effort into a product than a customer requests.
-A few examples of this includes painting areas that won't be seen, establishing tight tolerances, and cleaning a product beyond the degree needed.
+A few examples of this include painting areas that won't be seen, establishing tight tolerances, and cleaning a product beyond the degree needed.

 How many engineering drawings have you seen where the designer specifies an incredibly tight tolerance that, in turn, requires high-tech machinery to achieve?
 In reality, the product could be produced more cheaply and just as well with a wider tolerance.